We Need Your Support!

 Using public transportation to get from Athens to Sounion is the slowest way but it’s also the cheapest.

-If you want to get on a bus (or KTEL as locals call them) to Sounio you will have to go to the entrance of Pedion tou Areos park on the corner of Alexandras avenue and 28is Oktovriou avenue.
-The easiest way to get there is by getting to Victoria metro station (green line) and then walking for about 5 minutes.
+If you want to get on a bus (or KTEL as locals call them) to Sounio, you will have to go to the entrance of Pedion tou Areos Park on the corner of Alexandras Avenue and 28is Oktovriou Avenue.
+The easiest way to get there is by getting to Victoria metro station (green line) and walking for about 5 minutes.

 The ride lasts approximately two and a half hours, and a one-way ticket costs 6.30 euros.